polyphony-chat/docs/SPECIFICATION.md

 !!! info

     A failed signature verification does not always mean that the message is invalid.
-It may be that the user's identity key has changed, and that Server B has not yet received the new public identity key for some reason.
+It may be that the actor's identity key has changed, and that Server B has not yet received the new public identity key for some reason.

 ### 7.4 Best practices

 #### 7.4.1 Signing keys and ID-Certs

-- User and client signing keys should be rotated regularly (every 20-60 days).
+- Actor and client signing keys should be rotated regularly (every 20-60 days).
 This is to ensure that a compromised key can only be used for a limited amount of time.
 Server identity keys should be rotated way less often (every 1-5 years), and perhaps only when a leak is suspected.
-- When a server is asked to generate a new ID-Cert for a user, it must make sure that the CSR is valid and, if set, has an expiry date less than or equal to the expiry date of the server's own ID-Cert.
+- When a server is asked to generate a new ID-Cert for an actor, it must make sure that the CSR is valid and, if set, has an expiry date less than or equal to the expiry date of the server's own ID-Cert.
 - Due to the fact that a `SERVER_KEY_CHANGE` gateway event is bound to generate a large amount of traffic, servers should only manually generate a new identity key pair when absolutely necessary and instead choose a fitting expiry date interval for their identity key certificates.
 It might also be a good idea to stagger the sending of `SERVER_KEY_CHANGE` gateway events, to prevent a server from initiating a DDoS attack on itself.
-- When a client or server receives the information that a user clients' identity key has been changed, the client/server in question should update their cached ID-Cert for the user in question, taking into account the session ID of the new identity key pair.
+- When a client or server receives the information that an actor's client identity key has been changed, the client/server in question should update their cached ID-Cert for the actor in question, taking into account the session ID of the new identity key pair.

 #### 7.4.2 Home server operation and design